tsdiokno/abl/content/docs/roma-2.md

 [^19]: and if you are convinced that you are a guide for the blind, a light to those in darkness,

-[^20] isang gabay ng mga mangmang, isang guro ng mga hilaw ang pag-iisip, dala ang sagisag ng kaalaman at katotohanan na galing sa kautusan —
+[^20] isang gabay ng mga mangmang, isang guro ng mga hilaw ang pag-iisip, dala ang sagisag ng kaalaman at katotohanan na galing sa Kautusan —

 [^20]: an instructor of the ignorant, a teacher of the immature, having the embodiment of knowledge and truth in the law—